ashimakeshava/ashimakeshava/README.md

 ## Hey there 👋

 Looks like you've stumbled onto my GitHub profile.
-Let me hold you a little bit longer. :eyes:
+Let me hold you a little bit longer.

 ### About Me
 I am a Cognitive Science PhD student.
 I study vision in natural environments while interacting with the world.
 I've spent most of my PhD time understanding human behavior in virtual environments.
 My current research interests are `embodied cognition`, `human-machine interaction`, `intention recognition`, `neuro-ergonomics`

-### Don't know what you're looking for?
+### Looking for something interesting?
 Here's some of my projects that might interest you:

 :point_right: [**Here**](https://github.com/ashimakeshava/neuro_datasci) is an online course I created for absolute beginners to get into neuro-based data science.